LMOlivera/-DEPRECATED-DogeCoinTrackerBot/README.md

 DogeCoinTrackerBot is a Telegram bot that sends you a Telegram message when the Dogecoin's value fluctuates.
 You can set up the bot to tell you when it has exceeded certain value or is lower than a certain value, so you know when it is a good time to buy, hold or sell.

 ## How to use it
 Look for "DogeCoinTracker" on Telegram.
-The bot is only available 18 hours a day, so the period from 12:00 to 18:00 GMT the bot will not work
+The bot is only available 18 hours a day, so the period from 12:00 to 18:00 GMT (can differ an hour) the bot will not work

-### Why it's only available 18 hours a day?
+### Why is the bot available only 18 hours a day?
 I am hosting on the free plan of Heroku and I am not planning on paying for hosting this bot.
 The idea of this bot was to stop checking the phone too much, but the truth is that I am most active on my mobile between 12:00 and 18:00 GMT so the notifications are convenient outside of that time.

 ### Is it okay if I host it myself?